virocon-organization/virocon/docs/datasets.rst

 Plot the data from NDBC
 -----------------------
-This is straight foreward, you got two lists of data.
+This is straight forward, you got two lists of data.
 To plot them each, follow this code::
     # Plot significant wave height.
     sub1 = plt.subplot(2, 2, 1)